April 22: Site Tours | April 23-24: Exhibition & Conference

 Hydra Energy

-With Hydra’s production plant and refuelling station in Prince George coming online in 2026 and HTEC’s $900 million H2 Gateway aiming to ramp up a network of hydrogen infrastructure, the market remains bullish on scaling hydrogen demand.
+The Canadian market remains bullish on scaling hydrogen demand, with Hydra’s production plant and refueling station in Prince George coming online in 2026 and HTEC’s $900 million H2 Gateway aiming to ramp up a network of hydrogen infrastructure.
 How can midstream development continue to progress amid financial, regulatory and accessibility challenges?

 Attendee insights:

-This session will explore strategies for scaling distribution networks to meet rising hydrogen demand competitively across Canada.
+This session will explore strategies for scaling distribution networks to meet rising hydrogen demand competitively.

 15:00 15:30